dhellmann/pymotw-3/source/argparse/index.rst

 :Purpose: Command-line option and argument parsing.

-The :mod:`argparse` module was added to Python 2.7 as a replacement for :mod:`optparse`.
+The :mod:`argparse` module includes tools for building command line argument and option processors.
+It was added to Python 2.7 as a replacement for :mod:`optparse`.
 The implementation of :mod:`argparse` supports features that would not have been easy to add to :mod:`optparse`, and that would have required backwards-incompatible API changes, so a new module was brought into the library instead. :mod:`optparse` is now deprecated.

 Setting Up a Parser
 ===================